-Beaudesert, a rural town of 4500 people, is 53 km south of central Brisbane.
+Beaudesert, a rural town, is 53 km south of central Brisbane.
 It was named after 'Beau Desert', a grazing place occupied under a depasturing licence in 1842.
 Situated in the Logan Valley, the depasturing place was held on behalf of a Bathurst grazier, Wiliam Henry Suttor.
 The name was derived from the Cistercian Monastery, Beau Desir, in Staffordshire, England.
 W.D.
-White acquired the site in 1851 and built a homestead on the present site of the Beaudesert Township.
+White acquired the site in 1851 and built a homestead on the present site of the Beaudesert township.

 In the 1860s the Logan Valley came under agricultural settlement and cotton growing occurred at Veresdale and Gleneagle, immediately north of Beaudesert.
 From 1863 the cotton workers were indentured labourers from the South Sea Islands, the first such use in Queensland.
 The Veresdale village was then the main settlement, with timber cutting (hoop pine) increasing and supplanting cotton when demand for the latter fell at the end of the American Civil War.

 Farm selections in the Logan Valley began in the late 1860s, and the Beaudesert pastoral station was resumed for settlement.
 A Beaudesert township was surveyed and the first sale of town blocks took place in 1874.
 By the late 1870s there existed a store and a post office.
 Local government began with the Tabragalba Divisional Board (proclaimed 1879), an area that extended to Tamborine and Waterford.
 By 1880 Beaudesert boasted a hotel, blacksmith's, saddler's, and post office.
 During the 1880s a provisional school was opened in Beaudesert and Michael Enright opened a small store, the forerunner of a provincial department store, which in the 1970s still had the largest retail floor space of any shop in Beaudesert.